BOARD OF DIRECTORS

 Patricia P. LaCroix is Executive Director of Development at University of California, Merced.
 She holds a bachelor’s and master’s degree in American History.
 Patricia began her development career as Director of Corporate and Foundation Relations at Occidental College, where she served for eight years.
 For thirteen years she was founding principal of a fundraising consulting firm before assuming the position of Vice President for Institutional Advancement at Scripps College.
 Coinciding with a move to the Central Valley in 2009, she joined UC Merced, where she primarily focuses on cultivating the support of foundations and corporations.
 Through her work with the University’s Sierra Nevada Research Institute, and as a resident of Three Rivers, she has developed a passion for the Sierras, and especially the Sequoia-Kings Canyon Parks in her awe-inspiring backyard.

-Dr. William (Bill) Tweed, serves as Chair of the Sequoia Parks Foundation.
+Dr. William (Bill) Tweed, served as Chair of the Sequoia Parks Foundation from 2010-2013.
 His association with the Foundation dates back to 1993, when he assumed the role of government liaison with the organization.
 He remained in that position until 2006, when he retired from the National Park Service after a career that included 28 years at Sequoia and Kings Canyon National Parks.

 During that period he served the parks in a wide variety of capacities, including chief park naturalist, park planner, public affairs officer, environmental compliance officer, special projects manager for the park superintendent, concessions management officer, and district naturalist.
 He joined the Sequoia Parks Foundation board in 2006.